The capital city of the United States is Washington, D.C.

-This city has been the nation’s capital for over 200 years following its founding in 1790.
+Washington has been the nation’s capital for over 200 years following its founding in 1790.
 However, it is far from the only capital the United States has seen.

 Was Philadelphia Ever the Capital of the United States?

-Because Washington, D.C. only became the official capital of the United States in 1800, there must have been some other location that held the title for a while.
+Because Washington, D.C., only became the official capital of the United States in 1800, there must have been some other location that held the title for a while.